cmaxw/devchat-eleventy/src/adv-in-angular/aia-252-hans-larsen.md

 * Aaron Frost
 * Shai Reznik

-**Joined By Special Guest:** Hans Larsen
+**moreJoined By Special Guest:** Hans Larsen

 ## Episode Summary

 Hans Larsen, Team Lead of the Angular CLI at Google has left Google to pursue other opportunities.
-The panel meets with Hans to talk out about his 4 years at Google Angular team.
+The panel meets with Hans to talk out about his time at Google Angular team and some of the challenges they faced.
+They then talk about Hank's future plans as well as some of the fun times they had at the Angular conferences.

 ## Links